Occupational Therapy

 Occupational therapy is an allied health discipline focused on helping people with issues that affect their daily function and quality of life.
 The word ‘occupation’ in occupational therapy refers to the tasks with which a person occupies themselves[1].
 Occupational therapists can assist a person in areas such as health, education, work, or social development[2] – any area that contributes to them living a meaningful life.

-The loss of seemingly basic abilities is not only stressful, but may cause further distress on top of already difficult health conditions.
+The loss of seemingly basic abilities is not only stressful but may cause further distress on top of already difficult health conditions.
 Occupational therapists employ practical solutions such as making changes to one’s home environment[9] or using new equipment to help a person maintain, regain or improve their independence[10].
 While other health disciplines may focus on a specific area of the body or condition, a key element of occupational therapy is understanding the interactions between the person, community and their environment[11].

-Occupational therapy has a holistic approach, and therapists often work with other health professionals such as GP’s, physiotherapists, or a care team to provide coordinated care.
+Occupational therapy has a holistic approach, and therapists often work with other health professionals such as GPs, physiotherapists, or a care team to provide coordinated care.
 They also work in a range of settings such as hospitals, aged care facilities, or specialist clinics.
 In Australia, occupational therapists are regulated by the Australian Health Practitioner Regulation Agency (AHPRA)[12].

 Benefits of occupational therapy

-Occupational therapists undertake study to gain a knowledge base in areas such as neurology, anatomy, psychology and activity-task-environment analysis[13].
+Occupational therapists undertake studies to gain a knowledge base in areas such as neurology, anatomy, psychology and activity-task-environment analysis[13].
 The breadth of their training combined with the individualised nature of occupational therapy makes it beneficial for people of all ages, experiencing a wide range of situations.

-There is also evidence to suggest that occupational therapy can promote the wellbeing of older people who are living by themselves[16], with particular benefits for mental health and life satisfaction.
+There is also evidence to suggest that occupational therapy can promote the well-being of older people who are living by themselves[16], with particular benefits for mental health and life satisfaction.

 Occupational therapy may assist in relieving symptoms related to: